Professor of Clinical Education

 Teacher education, with an emphasis on racial equity, digital media literacies, critical pedagogy and arts-based methods to HIV/AIDS education in K-12 settings.

 Dr. John Pascarella, Professor of Clinical Education, teaches courses in the MAT and EdD programs and serves on several committees.
+Dr. Pascarella is Chief Academic Officer of K12 Professional Learning at USC Race and Equity Center.
 He also lives in residence on the University Park campus as Resident Faculty in McCarthy Honors College.

 Prior to his appointment at Rossier, Dr. Pascarella taught English Language Arts and Literature in urban New Jersey high schools and served as an Adjunct Professor at Montclair State University, a Course Lecturer at McGill University, and a Visiting Researcher at the University of KwaZulu-Natal.
 Dr. Pascarella earned a Ph.D. in Culture and Values in Education from McGill University, an M.A. in Teaching from Montclair State University, and a B.A. in English Literature and African American Studies from the University of Central Florida.